Barmy in Wonderland

 Barmy in Wonderland is a novel by P. G. Wodehouse, first published in the United Kingdom on 21 April 1952 by Herbert Jenkins, London, and in the United States on 8 May 1952 by Doubleday & Company, New York, under the title Angel Cake.
 The novel may be considered part of the expanded Drones Club canon, since the main character Barmy Fotheringay-Phipps is a member of the club.

 Wodehouse adapted the novel from a play, The Butter and Egg Man (1925), by George S. Kaufman and, echoing Shakespeare's dedication of his Sonnets, dedicated the US edition to "the onlie begetter of these in sonnets, Mr G S K".

-The central character is Cyril "Barmy" Fotheringay-Phipps (pronounced "Fungy Fips"), an amiable, somewhat gullible and pleasant young Englishman who falls in love with a spirited American girl named Eileen "Dinty" Moore and finds himself suddenly thrown into the daunting world of Broadway theatre after investing in a play.
+The central character is Cyril "Barmy" Fotheringay-Phipps (pronounced "Fungy Fips"), an amiable, somewhat gullible young Englishman who falls in love with a spirited American woman named Eileen "Dinty" Moore and finds himself suddenly thrown into the daunting world of Broadway theatre after investing in a play.
 His nickname, "Barmy", was given to him as a not-overly-bright schoolchild who seemed willing to go along with anything, no matter how transparently absurd.
 He had first appeared in Wodehouse's 1936 short story "Tried in the Furnace", and in Barmy on Wonderland he makes reference to the events in that story.